MikeRogers0/MikeRogersIO/src/_posts/2018-07-18-combining-timecop-and-vcr-during-testing.md

 ---
 layout: post
 title: Combining timecop and VCR during testing
-categories:
- – blog
-published: true
-meta:
 description: Speed up your tests and make them more replayable.
-  index: true
 ---

 On almost every ruby project I work on, I always include the following two gems to make writing tests a dash easier: